Skip to content

 Definition: The intrinsic attractiveness (positive valence) or aversiveness (negative valence) of an emotion or experience.

-Etymology: From Latin valentia, meaning "strength" or "capacity"
+Etymology: From Latin valentia, meaning "strength" or "capacity."

-Research: Core dimension in dimensional models of emotion (Russell, 1980)
+Research: Core dimension in dimensional models of emotion (Russell, 1980).

 Wikipedia: Valence (psychology)

-Quote: "Valence tells us whether we should approach or avoid something." — James Russell
+"Valence tells us whether we should approach or avoid something." — James Russell

 Arousal